 How the ‘War on Christmas’ Controversy Was CreatedIntelligent people were noticing a pattern long before.
 For example, here’s Tom Piatak’s War on Christmas 2001 article in VDARE.

-But the AUSCS shouldn’t be blamed for trying to politicize Christmas negatively, because the the AUSCS is on the good side, not the bad side, unlike all those evil pro-Christmas bigots.
+There is no evidence of an organized attack on Christmas in the United States.But the AUSCS shouldn’t be blamed for trying to politicize Christmas negatively, because the the AUSCS is on the good side, not the bad side, unlike all those evil pro-Christmas bigots.

 The controversy appears to have shifted opinion about the proper greeting.
 Mr. Cassino wrote in the Harvard Business Review this month that the number of people who said they preferred to to hear “Happy Holidays” has decreased sharply in the last 10 years, from 41 percent to 25 percent.

 Everybody likes Christmas!